Practical No-box Adversarial Attacks with Training-free Hybrid Image Transformation: Methodology

 \subsection{Effective Adversarial HFC}

-Before considering how to manipulate the images, we first investigate what kind of perturbations DNNs are more sensitive to since the performance of any other raw image's HFC is unsatisfactory (see Appendix D).
-A recent work~\cite{zhang2020understanding} have demonstrated that the effectiveness of adversarial perturbation lies in the fact that it contains irrelevant features and these features of perturbation dominate over the features in the raw image, thus leading to misclassification.
+Before considering how to manipulate the images, we first investigate what kind of perturbations DNNs are more sensitive to since the performance of any other raw image's HFC is unsatisfactory (see the discussion in Appendix H).
+A recent work~\cite{zhang2020understanding} has demonstrated that the effectiveness of adversarial perturbation lies in the fact that it contains irrelevant features and these features of perturbation dominate over the features in the raw image, thus leading to misclassification.
 Inspired by this finding, we intend to design adversarial HFC with strong irrelevant features, and we conjecture that the following properties are essential.

-\textbf{Regionally Homogeneous.} Several recent works~\cite{li2020regional,pifgsm,dong2019evading,pifgsm++} have demonstrated that adversarial perturbations with regionally homogeneous (or patch-wise~\cite{pifgsm}) property can enhance the transferability of adversarial examples.
+\textbf{Regionally Homogeneous.} Several recent works~\cite{li2020regional,pifgsm,dong2019evading} have demonstrated that adversarial perturbations with regionally homogeneous (or patch-wise) property can enhance the transferability of adversarial examples.
 Considering that the raw image is a composite of homogeneous patterns, the reason might be attributed to that this perturbation is capable of forming irrelevant features recognizable by the DNNs.

-\textbf{Repeating.} Nguyen \textit{et al.}~\cite{ref_a33} observe that extra copies of the repeating element improve the confidence of DNNs.
+\textbf{Repeating.}~\cite{ref_a33} observe that extra copies of the repeating element improve the confidence of DNNs.
 From the perspective of strengthening the irrelevant features, we argue that repeating the content is beneficial.

 \textbf{Dense.} Analogous to the above \textit{repeating} property that performs global repeating, \textit{i.e.}, increases the amount of irrelevant features globally, we can also perform local repeating to strengthen its adversarial effect further.
 For term distinction, we term this property \textit{dense}.